Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 USDRUB, “US Dollar vs Russian Ruble”

-The USD/RUB pair has reached the target and completed the fourth wave.
-Possibly, the price may fall towards 58.26.
-Later, in our opinion, the market may grow with the target at 60.23.
+The USD/RUB pair is expected to fall towards 58.50.
+Later, in our opinion, the market may grow to reach 59.40 and then fall with the target at 58.25.

 XAUUSD, “Gold vs US Dollar”